In-person signatures on ballot petitions excessive, judge's order says

 Registered Arkansas voters who want to sign the redistricting petition can click a link on Arkansas Voters First's website at arvotersfirst.org, said group spokesman George Shelton.
 The group will contact those voters after a system is in place to take their signatures electronically, Shelton said Tuesday.
 The system is expected to be up and running within a couple of days, he said.

-Pandemic restrictions have made the state's in-person requirement almost impossible to meet, the plaintiffs argue in the suit.
-State law requires petitions seeking to place a constitutional amendment on the ballot in November's general election to have 89,151 signatures of registered voters, a number set by calculating 10% of the votes in the previous gubernatorial election.
-The law also requires that signatures come from at least 15 of the state's 75 counties.
+Covid-19 pandemic restrictions have made the state's in-person requirement almost impossible to meet, the plaintiffs argue in the suit.
+State law requires petitions to place a measure on the ballot in November's general election to have 89,151 signatures of registered voters, a number set by calculating 10% of the votes in the last gubernatorial election.
+The law also requires signatures come from at least 15 of the state's 75 counties.

 State pandemic-control measures such as banning large gatherings along with petition requirements banning electronic signatures make it impossible to gather enough signatures and violates the amendment proponents' rights, the lawsuit argues.